liu7d7/SalHackSkid/README.md

+r333mo making SalHackSkid_skid, a fork of SalHackSkid.

-Ethius is the group that made the modifications to salhack and created this thing.
+Ethius is the group that made the modifications to salhack and created SalHackSkid.

 ## Salhack
 Salhack is a Forge mod made by ionar.
 Recently, ionar has made the decision to leave the project, and as such, this project is discontinued without a main developer.
 And therefore someone that wanted to buid the higway system on endcrystal.me decided to make this thing.